Mesothelioma Prognosis

 The prognosis (expected outlook) for mesothelioma is 12-21 months with treatment.

 This is simply an average based on data from past cases.
-A mesothelioma doctor can determine your prognosis after considering your age, health, type and stage of mesothelioma, and other factors.
+A doctor can determine your mesothelioma prognosis after considering your age, health, type and stage of mesothelioma, and other factors.

-Is mesothelioma cancer terminal?
+Is mesothelioma always terminal?

 Knowing that long-term survival may be possible can help you maintain hope while navigating a mesothelioma diagnosis.

-Can your mesothelioma prognosis improve?
+Can the prognosis for mesothelioma patients improve?

 Advances in cancer research and mesothelioma treatment have helped many patients live much longer than their doctors predicted.